ksachdeva/tensorflow-cc-examples/README.md

 # Tensorflow C++ Examples

 This repository contains tensorflow examples written in C++.
-The primary objective of the C++ (at least for me) is to use it for *inference* only.
+The examples are primarily geared towards usage of C++ for inference aspect.
 At present, whereever a model is required I use/provide a pre-trained model and/or a python script to generate the model.

 The inspiration for this repository is https://github.com/aymericdamien/TensorFlow-Examples that provides examples written using python.